OpenLibMathSeq/IntegerSequences.jl/docs/src/userguide.md

 ## Notebook

-More examples can be found in this [Jupyter notebook](https://github.com/OpenLibMathSeq/Sequences.jl/blob/master/demos/SequencesIntro.ipynb).
+More examples can be found in this [Jupyter notebook](https://github.com/OpenLibMathSeq/IntegerSequences.jl/blob/master/demos/SequencesIntro.ipynb).

 ## Contribute!

 Sequences are fun!

-* Start with cloning the module [NarayanaCows](https://github.com/OpenLibMathSeq/Sequences.jl/blob/master/src/NarayanaCows.jl) as a blueprint.
+* Start with cloning the module [NarayanaCows](https://github.com/OpenLibMathSeq/IntegerSequences.jl/blob/master/src/NarayanaCows.jl) as a blueprint.
 Replace what is to be replaced.

-* Execute the module 'BuildSequences' which will integrate your module into 'Sequences'.
+* Execute the module 'BuildSequences' which will integrate your module into 'IntegerSequences.jl'.

 * Send us a pull request.